Spring Term 2020 – CELEBRATING CULTURE AND DIVERSITY

-We will continue to work on our presentation, using paragraphs effectively to ensure that our work has a sense of cohesion whilst continuing to perfect our handwriting.
-There will also be a focus on spelling this term, making sure that the children are confident in applying the various spelling rules and prescribed words from the national curriculum and that they are embedded in our writing as well as topic words related to our learning.
+We will continue to work on our presentation, using paragraphs effectively to ensure that our work has a sense of cohesion whilst perfecting our handwriting.
+There will also be a continued focus on spelling this term, making sure that the children are confident in applying the various spelling rules and prescribed words from the national curriculum and that they are embedded in our writing as well as topic words related to our learning.

 The children will continue with guided reading sessions, using a variety of texts to help them develop their vocabulary and inference skills.

-We will continue to study FRENCH this term where we will find out how to pronounce the French alphabet before building on our vocabulary relating to the home and where we live.
-We will also learn to count in tens and up to 100 in French.
+We will continue to study FRENCH this term where we will learn all about different countries, continents and animals around the world.
 We will continue to develop our conversational skills and the children will have opportunities to practise asking and answering questions in French.
 We will also spend some time listening to French music and becoming familiar with French customs and traditions.

 PE: The children will continue with their sessions taught by our P.E. coach.
 Children should have the correct kit in school at all times – including shoes.
 Children with hair longer than chin length should have their hair tied back.
 If your child cannot participate please let us know, either by a note to us or by phoning the school office.